LordAshes/TaleSpire-Dnd5EMacrosPlugin/README.md

 2. Skill rolls which support public (all players and GM), private (only player and GM) and secret (only GM) rolls.
 Each roll can provide static messages to others (e.g. public announcement of Stealth but only GM sees result).

+3. Single target or everyone opposed skill checks.
+The user rolls a skills and if the skill has an opposed skill it will be rolled for the target or everyone who has the skill.
+The results are shown the to GM which include the user skill roll, the rolls for all the opposers and a opposed or unopposed result.

 Video Preview: https://youtu.be/NS3wHFoChdw

 ## Change Log

+1.5.0: Added opposed skill checks.

 1.4.1: Added missing skills icon.